 In all but the smallest projects, you will need to set up reliable, regular methods to collect information from the various participants.
 Often it is the job of the Project Office to manage this process and to make sure that all required submissions have been received and processed.

-The process will normally involve electronic methods of communication such as:
+The process will normally involve electronic methods of communication and data collection such as:

 Various tools to support projects are commercially available, but will not be reviewed in the ePMbook as it is a constantly changing marketplace.
 The level of investment in supporting tools should match the size of the requirement and reflect the potential benefit.
 Complex projects inevitably need good infrastructure to support reporting and control needs.
 This is particularly the case where participants do not work together in a single team and single location.